netzero-labs/netzero-labs/docs/diagnostics/Powerwall3.md

 ### Powerwall Capacity

 Like every lithium-ion battery, Powerwall will degrade over time and lose capacity.
 Netzero allows you to track the degradation over time.
 Refer to the [Tesla documentation](https://www.tesla.com/support/energy/powerwall/documents/documents) for warranty details on Powerwall 3.

+### String-level Data

+String-level data shows current, voltage, and power for each string of arrays connected to your inverter.
+This can be useful for investigating production issues and finding issues with individual strings of solar panels.